jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 ----------------------------------------

 Kernel 2.6.36 has a transitional touch system.
-Patches for new devices which have touch are mostly not not backported to this branch.
+Patches for new devices which have touch are mostly not backported to this branch.